coralogix/cloudwatch-metric-streams-lambda-transformation/README.md

 }
 ```

+### Caching resources
+Users, who do not wish to fetch resources from the AWS API on every Lambda invocation, can enable caching of resources to a local file.
+This can be especially useful for users with a large number of resources, in order to keep the Lambda invocation time low and at the same to avoid hitting the [resource tagging API](https://aws.amazon.com/blogs/aws/new-aws-resource-tagging-api/) rate limits.
+Beware though that any changes to resource tags will not be reflect in metrics until the cache expires and is renewed.

+Caching can be enabled by setting the `FILE_CACHE_PATH` environment variable to a path of the directory, where the resources will be cached.
+You can leverage Lambda's emphemeral storage by settings this siply to `/tmp`.
+This ensures that the resources will be cached between Lambda invocations on a single Lambda environment, meaning the cache will be reset when new Lambda environment is created.
+For more details on ephemeral storage and other storage options see [here](https://aws.amazon.com/blogs/compute/choosing-between-aws-lambda-data-storage-options-in-web-apps/).

+The resources will be cached for a period of time, which can be set by the `FILE_CACHE_EXPIRATION` environment variable.
+The expiration time can be set in the [Go duration format](https://golang.org/pkg/time/#ParseDuration).
+If the `FILE_CACHE_EXPIRATION` is not set, the resources will be cached for 1 hour by default.

 ## Extra costs and usage of AWS APIs
 There are couple of costs connected with usage of Lambda transformation.
 Below, these costs are described in details (based on examples and pricing in the US East region).
-This example assumes a user will be exporting metrics from all namespaces and that the metrics updates are coming once per minute (which is not true fro all AWS metrics, see [this thread](https://serverfault.com/questions/1003344/aws-cloudwatch-metrics-are-there-convergence-delays?newreg=80710344c54e4a8397eac3acfdb01941) to learn more).
+This example assumes a user will be exporting metrics from all namespaces and that the metrics updates are coming once per minute (which is not true for all AWS metrics, see [this thread](https://serverfault.com/questions/1003344/aws-cloudwatch-metrics-are-there-convergence-delays?newreg=80710344c54e4a8397eac3acfdb01941) to learn more).
 The example is based on a region with ~5000 metrics.
 For detailed pricing information see [here](https://aws.amazon.com/lambda/pricing/).
 This calculation is for informative purposes and it is valid as of March 2023 to the best of our knowledge.

 - The costs connected with Lambda
   - With assumed update every minute (accounting for 43,200 invocations per month), the costs for invocation (every 1,000,000 requests / 0.20 USD), comes to **0.01 USD**.